rotte007/RAG-APP/README.md

     streamlit run front/app.py

 7. Start Ollama

-  -Install and run Ollama with your desired model (e.g., gemma3:1b).
+ - Install and run Ollama with your desired model (e.g., gemma3:1b).

 Usage

-Open the Streamlit UI in your browser.
+- Open the Streamlit UI in your browser.
-Ask a question; the app will retrieve relevant context and generate an answer using the LLM.
+- Ask a question; the app will retrieve relevant context and generate an answer using the LLM.

 Notes

-For production, consider using MongoDB's vector search or FAISS for efficient retrieval.
+- For production, consider using MongoDB's vector search or FAISS for efficient retrieval.
-Update the model and endpoints in generator.py as needed.
+- Update the model and endpoints in generator.py as needed.